PurpurMC/Purpur/docs/source/configuration.rst

 * **default**: false
 * **description:** When a player changes worlds the server recalculates their permissions and resends their available commands.
 This can be laggy, so the option is disabled by default

-slimes-not-pushable
+slime-blocks-not-pushable
 ~~~~~~~~~~~~~~~~~~~
 * **default**: false
-* **description:** Prevent slimes from being pushable by pistons
+* **description:** Prevent slime blocks from being pushable by pistons.
+Useful for preventing multiple types of duplication machines.

 grindstone
 ~~~~~~~~~~~~~~~~~~~~~~